ViaVersion/ViaBackwards/README.md

 Snapshot support
 --------
 **ViaBackwards will only be released a few days *after* a Minecraft update** unless the protocol changes of the update were trivial.
-If you want early-access, usually days or even weeks before the final release, you can subscribe to either:
+If you want early access, usually days or even weeks before the final release, you can subscribe to either:
 - [GitHub Sponsors](https://github.com/sponsors/kennytv/sponsorships?sponsor=kennytv&tier_id=385613&preview=false) (preferred option.
 Use the `/verify` command on this Discord after), or alternatively
 - [Patreon](https://www.patreon.com/kennytv/membership) (see the highest tier and make sure to link Patreon to your Discord account under Settings->Connections)
   This also includes access to a private repository with the code, which will be pushed to the public repository after the given delay on a Minecraft update.